pauliacomi/pyGAPS/docs/installation.rst

     pip install pygaps

-If on windows, we reccomend using the `Anaconda/Conda <https://www.anaconda.com/>`__ environment, as it preinstalls most required dependencies as well as making managing environemts a breeze.
+If on windows, we recommend using the `Anaconda/Conda <https://www.anaconda.com/>`__ environment, as it preinstalls most required dependencies as well as making managing environments a breeze.

 Dependencies
 ============